Health and Physical Education

 High school students in 9-12 are required to participate in one year of physical education to meet graduation requirements.Coordinated School Health must be directed toward the needs of students, responsive to the needs of families and reflective of the values of the local community.
 It is required for grades K-8 and incorporates the whole child.
 The Whole School, Whole Community, Whole Child or WSCC model CDC's framework for addressing health in schools.
 It is student-centered and emphasizes the role of the community in supporting the school, the connections between health and academic achievement and the importance of evidence-based school policies and practices.
 The WSCC has 10 components: physical education and physical activity, nutrition environment and services, health education, social and emotional school climate, physical environment, health services, counseling, psychological and social services, employee wellness, and community involvement.After a thorough review, the Texas Education Agency (TEA) identified FITNESSGRAM as the assessment tool to be used by all districts throughout the state.
 Each student participating in any physical activity requirement in grades 3-12 must complete a yearly fitness assessment.
 A parent may request in writing a copy of their child's physical fitness assessment results from the campus.
 All information regarding this physical fitness assessment is available at www.fitnessgram.net.

-The purpose of the OCPE Program is to accommodate students who are making a serious effort to develop higher-level skills in a specific activity that exceed what the school district can offer through the general physical education program.
+The purpose of the OCPE Program is to accommodate students who are making a serious effort to develop higher-level skills in a specific activity that exceeds what the school district can offer through the general physical education program.
 The program is a cooperative arrangement between Pflugerville ISD, the student, and an approved off-campus agency selected by the student.
-Activity programs that may be considered for the physical education credit are swimming, diving, dancing, rowing, fencing, equestrian, ice hockey or ice skating, gymnastics, martial arts, weight lifting, lacrosse, ballet, synchronized swimming, and boxing.Counselor: Give guidance on process and filling out correct forms for submission.Students: The deadline to apply for OCPE is June 1.
+Activity programs that may be considered for the physical education credit are swimming, diving, dancing, rowing, fencing, equestrian, ice hockey or ice skating, gymnastics, martial arts, weight lifting, lacrosse, ballet, synchronized swimming, and boxing.Counselor: Give guidance on the process and filling out correct forms for submission.Students: The deadline to apply for OCPE is June 1.
 Initially, a completed application should be submitted to the campus counselor.
 Any information needed by a parent or student should be requested at the campus the student will attend.
-A student returning to the program, at the same campus, and with the same agency will yearly submit a recommendation letter from the agency to continue in the program.Agency Applications: Any agency private or commercially-sponsored must provide documentation to the PFISD Curriculum and Instruction Department that demonstrates exceptional quality, a professionally trained staff, and the use of standards to verify participation of the student.
+A student returning to the program, on the same campus, and with the same agency will yearly submit a recommendation letter from the agency to continue in the program.Agency Applications: Any agency private or commercially-sponsored must provide documentation to the PFISD Curriculum and Instruction Department that demonstrates exceptional quality, a professionally trained staff, and the use of standards to verify participation of the student.
 New agency applications are accepted Jan.
 1 - July 1, however, a completed and approved application must be on file prior to any student approval to the PfISD OCPE program for both Category 1 and Category 2 before a student will be eligible.Any agency that has been inactive for 2 years will be terminated and asked to re-submit an application to the district's all agencies will have the opportunity every year (Jan.
 1 - July 1) to update any former information that may have changed.

 A nonprofit organization dedicated to giving middle school students the tools and support necessary to resolve conflicts, choose positive peer groups, choose a drug-free lifestyle, resist negative peer pressure, and remain in school until they graduate.
 Students in the program achieve a higher level of academic success and ultimately become more productive members of their communities.